ajbanjara/Wireshark/WinPcap.md

 ## Installation

-~~The Wireshark installer will copy the WinPcap installer and call it, so you get installation done "all in one place".
-This is the same WinPcap installer that you can get from WinPcap's [download](http://www.winpcap.org/install/default.htm) page.~~
+The Wireshark installer will copy the Npcap installer and call it, so you get installation done "all in one place".
+This is the same Npcap installer that you can get from [Npcap's download page](https://npcap.com/#download).

-~~However, you might need to install WinPcap by the standalone installer, if you want to try the latest alpha/beta, or there might even be a new WinPcap release version available.~~

-~~The User's Guide [Installing Wireshark under Windows](http://www.wireshark.org/docs/wsug_html_chunked/ChBuildInstallWinInstall.html) page will also describe how to install WinPcap.~~

 ## Windows Versions

-You'll find complete information about this topic at [WinPcap FAQ \#14](http://www.winpcap.org/misc/faq.htm#Q-14).
+[Npcap](/Npcap) supports Windows 7 SP1 through Windows 11.
+The list of supported Windows versions for WinPcap is available in [WinPcap FAQ \#14](http://www.winpcap.org/misc/faq.htm#Q-14).

 ---